Dathin/JHusky/README.md

 > Modern native Git hooks made easy for java environments

-JHusky improves your commits and more 🐶 *jwoof!*
+JHusky improves your commits and more 🐶 *Jwoof!*

 # Install